pornin/crrl/README.md

     optimizations when some parts of the modulus allow them (in particular with the modulus used for NIST curve P-256).

+  - Type `GFsecp256k1` implements the specific base field for curve secp256k1 (integers modulo 2^256-4294968273).
+The 64-bit backend has a dedicated implementation, while the 32-bit version of this type uses `ModInt256`.

   - Type `ed25519::Point` provides generic group operations in the twisted Edwards curve Curve25519.
 Ed25519 signatures (as per [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032)) are